World War II Veteran's remains are finally coming back to Arkansas

-“And I thought man I’d really like to find out what happened to him,” Robert Mitchell, Lt.
-Henry Mitchell’s younger brother said.
+“And I thought man I’d really like to find out what happened to him,” said Robert Mitchell, Lt.
+Henry's Mitchell’s younger brother.

-Mitchell set out on a tenacious journey, with his first stop was then-congressman Asa Hutchinson in 1997.
-Mitchell was given his brother's, Lieutenant Henry Mitchell’s, military records and his office began looking into the whereabouts of his brother’s remains on his behalf.
+Robert set out on a tenacious journey, with his first stop being then-Congressman Asa Hutchinson in 1997.
+Robert was given his brother's military records and his office began looking into the whereabouts of his brother’s remains on his behalf.

 In the years following, the offices of Congressman Steve Womack and Senator John Boozman took over the search.